 Victor C. Rivers family papers; 1869-1977.
 HMC-0209.
 Victor C. Rivers and his brother, Ralph J. Rivers, both served as delegates to the Alaska Constitutional Convention.
 The collection contains Victor's papers relating to the convention and statehood, including correspondence and official convention documents, programs, and certificates.

 Warren A. Taylor scrapbook; 1955-1956.
 HMC-0702.
 Warren A. Taylor served on the Alaska Statehood Commission (1949-1959), was a delegate from Fairbanks to the Alaska Constitutional Convention (1955-1956), and ran for governor in 1962.
-The collection consists of a photocopy of the scrapbook Taylor kept about the convention and includes copies of newspaper clippings, letters, programs, and Taylor's name badge.
+The collection consists of a photocopy of the scrapbook Taylor kept about the convention and includes copies of niewspaper clippings, letters, programs, and Taylor's name badge.

 Barrie M. White, Jr. papers; 1953-1956.
 HMC-0598.
 Barrie M. White, Jr. was an Anchorage businessman who served as a delegate to the Alaska Constitutional Convention and was also president of the grassroots organization Operation Statehood.
 His papers consist of a transcript of proceedings of the convention, official convention journals, convention committee reports and proposals, and many papers relating to Operation Statehood's involvement in advocating for Alaska statehood, including ephemera.